 6.11.1 Cell Availability KPI

-a) CellAvailAvgTimeCU
+a) OEU.CellAvailAvgTimeCu

 b) This KPI describes the Average availability of cells in a gNB-CU for providing services to UEs.
 Cell availability is the time duration for which an active cell in a gNB-CU stays “In-Service”.
 This KPI provides “average availability time duration per cell” in a gNB-CU.